dicelab-rhul/ICUA/README.md

 ## Environment

-For details on the pystarworlds environment architecture see (TODO).
+For details on the environment architecture see (pystarworlds)[https://github.com/dicelab-rhul/pystarworlds/tree/master/pystarworld].
+A key component of the environment is the ICU process (the connection to the ICU environment), outlined below.

 #### ICU Process

 The ICU process is an environmental process - it periodically emits events which are processed by the physics.
-In ICUA the ICU process connects to the ICU system, receiving all of the events that ICU generates.
-These events are emited in the form of perceptions by the process, at which point the physics notfies all of the subcribing sensors.
-The process makes use of a connection to the ICU system which is also used by the physics to send events (`ICUAction`) to the ICU system.
+In ICUA the ICU process is a connection to the ICU system, receiving all of the events that ICU generates.
+These events are emited in the form of perceptions by the process and the ICUA physics notifies all of the subcribing sensors.
+Actions (as events) can also be sent from the ICUA (originating from the agents) to ICU, ICU has the capacity to interpret these actions and enact changes on its state.
+The action events must follow the API exposed by ICU.